-Randy Travis health update, says he's doing 'good'
+Randy Travis gives health update, says he's doing 'good'

 "Going through this ordeal with his health, stroke and flatlining and making it back, when there was every opportunity in the world for God to take him home ... we've truly lived the life of amazing grace," she said.

-When CNN asked Randy if he hoped to record music again, he said enthusiastically, "yeah, yeah, yeah!"
+When CNN asked Randy whether he hoped to record music again, he said enthusiastically, "Yeah, yeah, yeah!"

 Music has been instrumental throughout Randy's recovery, according to his wife, but only recently could he listen to his own songs.